rishdang/Prac2/README.md

 ## Intro

 Pra-C2 is a thing that I wrote just for lulz, during a long winter night.
-The code is somewhat messy, but it works.
-Too many comments, AI assisted (thanks, Co-Pilot) but not AI written.
-I observed a lot of issues in AI code and found it introduced new issues instead of fixing some.

-## Proposed Usecases :

 Bored of existing C2?
 Want to test your EDR capabilities?
 Need a somewhat working codebase for your ToyC2?
 Need to scare the blueteam with an unknown C2 which no one uses?
 Getting a good night sleep knowing your existing C2 works fine?